 Telltale Signs of Identity Theft and How to Avoid it

-Reports show there are between 500,000 and 700,000 identify theft incidents per year, and the recent high-profile information breaches at CapitalOne and Equifax are reminders to always monitor your processes to secure information on yourself and your clients.
+Reports show there are between 500,000 and 700,000 identify theft incidents per year, and the 2019 information breaches at CapitalOne and Equifax serve as reminders to always monitor your processes to secure information on yourself and your clients.

 Identity theft places a burden on its victims and presents a challenge to many businesses, organizations and governments, including the IRS.
 Tax-related identity theft occurs when someone uses your stolen Social Security Number to file a tax return claiming a fraudulent refund.
 You may be unaware it’s happened until you file your return and discover a return already has been filed using your Social Security Number, or the IRS may send you a letter saying it has identified a suspicious return using your Social Security Number.

 Identity theft can occur when individuals use your name and information to open bank/credit union accounts; file applications for housing, government benefits or utility services; and to access existing accounts, such as credit cards, checking accounts, utility accounts, savings and investment accounts.